FACE COVERING POLICY

 IS IT SAFE TO SWIM?

 Yes.
 The CDC issued guidance that it is safe to swim as the virus cannot be spread via properly chlorinated and maintained pool water.
-Every LPB pool meets the health standards set by the CDC.
-Here is a LINK to the CDC direction on swimming and pool water.
-Likewise, HERE is an article outlining how the virus cannot be spread in a properly maintained pool.
+Every LPB pool meets these health standards.

 AIR FLOW AT LPB